Everyone is talking about it.

 That’s a very difficult and painful “block” for me to clear.

-I wanted to express all of these thoughts and feelings because I’d like to be seen beyond a pathetic woman that once again won’t let go of a guy that clearly doesn’t give a shit about her.
+I wanted to express all of these thoughts and feelings because I’d like to be seen beyond a pathetic woman that once again won’t let go of a guy that doesn’t seem to give a shit about her.

 Anyone who has been following my blog since the beginning knows I am very emotionally-driven, and I have to tell things the way I feel and sense from my intuition.